The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Hatch: Use code EARLY30 to take $30 off the Restore sleep device, now through Nov.
 29.

-• Helix: Take advantage of tiered savings and get 2 free Dream Pillows when you spend $600 or more.
+• Helix: Take advantage of tiered savings and get two free Dream Pillows when you spend $600 or more.

 • Loftie: Get 15% off everything — including the Underscored-approved alarm clock and sunrise lamp — at Loftie right now.